shivaat/EnEsCC/README.md

 Feel free to use this corpus for other research purposes.

 ### Download
+A Sample of data gathered for one week (week #7) has been uploaded in this repository.
+However, the full data is available from the link below:
 * [English-Spanish Comparable Corpora](https://www.dropbox.com/s/ux73pwt1r97iaq2/Comparable%20Corpora.zip?dl=0) (613.0 MB)

 ### Description